anhbaysgalan1/Printly/README.md

     - `firebase-storage` for uploaded documents
     - `firebase-database` for maintaining active printers

-3. Add your project's config info to the beginning of App.js file.
+3. Add your project's config info to the beginning of [App.js](../master/src/App.js).

         var config = {
           apiKey: "YOUR",